im4aLL/roolith-framework/documentation/docs/architecture.md

 Roolith is a minimal, synchronous PHP micro-framework with an MVC shape.
 One entrypoint boots shared services, routes one HTTP request to one controller action, optionally touches the database, renders a view, then cleans up.

 The framework is thin glue (`app/`, `config/`, `views/`, `index.php`, `constant.php`) over seven standalone `roolith/*` Composer libraries, plus Carbon for time and Whoops for dev errors.
-There is no DI container, no background worker, and no built-in ORM relationship manager.
+The vendor router defaults to PHP-DI for controller dispatch; the framework itself has no app-level container, only factories.
+There is no background worker, and no built-in ORM relationship manager.

 This page is the short, scannable overview.
 The repository root holds the full [ARCHITECTURE.md](https://github.com/im4aLL/roolith-framework/blob/master/ARCHITECTURE.md) with more detail.
 For the file layout, see [Getting Started](/getting-started).